maciejhirsz/ramhorns/README.md

 for performance, but it also means you can't swap out templates without recompiling your Rust binaries.
 In some cases, like for a static site generator, this is unfortunately a deal breaker.

+Parsing the templates on runtime is never going to be free, however **Ramhorns** has a really fast parser built on top of [**Logos**](https://github.com/maciejhirsz/logos), that makes even that part of the process snappy.

 The [**Mustache** crate](https://github.com/nickel-org/rust-mustache) is the closest thing to **Ramhorns** in design and feature set.